scg-unibe-ch/ese2019-team8/docs/Biweekly Progress Reports/BiweeklyProgressReport_2019-10-30.md

 TODO:
 * Login and session management (with json web token).
 * Rearrange layout from frontend, page is a bit crowded right now.
+* Mandatory fields in registration form and passwort entry not as plaintext, check for password confirmation
 * Milestone 2
+* Fix default values in database
+* Maybe email confirmation

 Issues:
 * Actually getting postman to show us the data we put into the database.